LazySammy/LOTUS/tutorials/PARAMETERS.md

 ### Inputs
 #### 🔵 ```vcf_folder_path```
-- We need to know the path of the folder containing all of your annotated vcf, as LOTUS can find them.
+- We need to know the path of the folder containing all of your annotated vcf, as LOncoG can find them.
 - Options:
   - ```input/vcf/``` ☑️
   - ```<your_path>```